 - a) Construction activities are limited to between 7:00 AM and 7:00 PM Monday through Friday, except that pile driving and/or other extreme noise generating activities greater than 90 dBA shall be limited to between 8:00 a.m. and 4:00 p.m.
 Monday through Friday. - b) Any construction activity proposed to occur outside of the standard hours of 7:00 am to 7:00 pm Monday through Friday for special activities (such as concrete pouring which may require more continuous amounts of time) shall be evaluated on a case by case basis, with criteria including the proximity of residential uses and a consideration of resident's preferences for whether the activity is acceptable if the overall duration of construction is shortened and such construction activities shall only be allowed with the prior written authorization of the Building Services Division. - c) Construction activity shall not occur on Saturdays, with the following possible exceptions: - i.
 Prior to the building being enclosed, requests for Saturday construction for special activities (such as concrete pouring which may require more continuous amounts of time), shall be evaluated on a case by case basis, with criteria including the proximity of residential uses and a consideration of resident's preferences for whether the activity is acceptable if the overall duration of construction is shortened.
 Such construction activities shall only be allowed on Saturdays with the prior written authorization of the Building Services Division. - ii.
 After the building is enclosed, requests for Saturday construction activities shall only be allowed on Saturdays with the prior written authorization of the Building Services Division, and only then within the interior of the building with the doors and windows closed. - d) No extreme noise generating activities (greater than 90 dBA) shall be allowed on Saturdays, with no exceptions. - e) No construction activity shall take place on Sundays or Federal holidays. - f) Construction activities include but are not limited to: truck idling, moving equipment (including trucks, elevators, etc) or materials, deliveries, and construction meetings held on-site in a non-enclosed area. - g) Applicant shall use temporary power poles instead of generators where feasible. - 35.
-Nearly all of the construction work has been during the permitted 7 a.m. to 7 p.m.
+The construction work, completed at the beginning of the past school year, took place during the permitted 7 a.m. to 7 p.m.
 Monday through Friday schedule.
-On two occasions it was brought to our attention that work had taken place outside of these hours; we worked promptly with our contractors to remediate both situations.